 Surgery to remove tumours has traditionally carried a high risk of complications.
 One approach is to enter the mouth through the jawbone to access the tumour directly.
 However, the patient has a high risk of going on to experience difficulty with speech and swallowing, jaw pain, misaligned teeth or a change to the cosmetic appearance of their face.
 Another approach, which enters the head from the back via the pharynx, avoids most of these problems with the exception of swallowing difficulties, but can also lead to developing a pharyngocutaneous fistula.

-Neither surgical approach is ideal, so instead non-surgical treatment in the form of radiotherapy is often recommended.
+Neither surgical approach is ideal, so instead non-surgical treatment in the form of radiotherapy is often recommended for oral cancer.
 Even this, however, carries the risk of developing swallowing problems.

 If robotic surgery can be shown to be comparatively effective at treating tumours in the head and neck, while avoiding the risks of current treatment approaches, we may see a change in the way oral cancer is treated.
 So far, there has been no randomised control trial (RCT) comparing robotic surgery to radiotherapy in the treatment of oral cancer, but evidence of its effectiveness is emerging.

 One large retrospective study has shown an improved three-year survival in patients with oral cancer who were HPV-negative, and a slight (but not statistically-significant) improvement in the HPV-positive group.
-This suggests that oncological outcomes are at least as good among robotic surgery patients compared to those who received radiotherapy.
+This suggests that oncological outcomes are at least as good among robotic surgery patients compared to those who received radiotherapy for oral cancer.

-Furthermore, when the first series of patients received robotic surgery in 2006, swallowing difficulties were reported in just 4% of patients.
+Furthermore, when the first series of patients received robotic surgery for oral cancer in 2006, swallowing difficulties were reported in just 4 per cent of patients.